 Non US Tax Filers

-Applicants filing a Puerto Rico tax return or a foreign tax return may not use the FAFSA IRS Data Retrieval process and must send a signed copy of their 2015 tax documents directly to the college.
+Applicants filing a Puerto Rico tax return or a foreign tax return should send a signed copy of their 2016 tax documents directly to the college if they have not submitted this information in the prior academic year.

 Information for Non Tax Filers